 The House Budget Resolution for Fiscal Year 2015, H. Con.
 Res.
-96, was introduced by Budget Committee Chairman Paul Ryan (R-WI) on April 4, 2014.
+96, introduced by Budget Committee Chairman Paul Ryan (R-WI), was passed by the House of Representatives on April 10, 2014.
 It would end traditional Medicare, make it harder for seniors to choose their own doctors, and increase health care costs for both current and future retirees.
 The House Republican budget ends traditional Medicare and achieves savings for the federal government by shifting costs to Medicare beneficiaries.

 Privatizing Medicare with Vouchers/Premium Support Payments

 Beginning in 2024, when people become eligible for Medicare they would not enroll in the current traditional Medicare program which provides guaranteed benefits.
 Rather they would receive a voucher, also referred to as a premium support payment, to be used to purchase private health insurance or traditional Medicare through a Medicare Exchange.
 The amount of the voucher would be determined each year when private health insurance plans and traditional Medicare participate in a competitive bidding process.
 Seniors choosing a plan costing more than the average amount determined through competitive bidding would be required to pay the difference between the voucher and the plan's premium.
 In some geographic areas, traditional Medicare could be more expensive.
 This would make it harder for seniors, particularly lower-income beneficiaries, to choose their own doctors if their only affordable options are private plans that have limited provider networks.